g-devlt/holbertonschool-shell/basics/README.md

 ## 14-copy_html
 A script that copies every html file from the cwd into its parent replacing only older versions of the files

+## 15-lets_move
+A scrpit that copies every file with its first letter as a capital letter to /tmp/u/